o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 description: A tutorial for custom lighting using a flipbook animation with six-point lighting in the Atom renderer of the Open 3D Engine (O3DE).
 toc: true
 ---
-This tutorial covers how to make a material type that uses a custom surface with custom lighting, specifically for a flipbook animation with six-point lighting.
-This material type is especially useful for effects such as smoke and clouds to animate movement while still capturing correct lighting.
-Traditional 3D lighting methods do not work on 2D textures so, to apply the correct lighting, you will need a custom material type that uses custom lighting.
+This tutorial covers how to make a six-point lighting material type by writing custom shaders to apply lighting to an animated 2D object, creating a cloud/smoke effect.

+Traditional 3D lighting methods do not work on 2D textures so, to apply the correct lighting, you will need a material type that uses a custom surface with custom lighting.
 We follow [this technique](https://realtimevfx.com/t/smoke-lighting-and-texture-re-usability-in-skull-bones/5339) to use six tangent lightmaps (top, bottom, left, right, front, and back) to approximate how a texel should be lit from any given direction.

 The six-point lighting material type uses textures that color the illuminated parts of the texture if light came from a corresponding direction.
 For example, red texels could indicate that lighting from the left should light up those particular texels, whereas blue texels could indicate which texel should be lit up by lighting from the top.
 Thus, magenta (red + blue) texels could mean that lighting from both the left and top should be applied to those texels.
 This information can then be used to form the six tangent lightmaps and apply lighting on the material accordingly.

+{{< image-width src="/images/atom-guide/six-point-lighting/all-frames.png" width="100%" alt="All frames of the texture." >}}

 This tutorial covers the following concepts:
 * Edit your own material type
 * Toggle property visibility in the **Material Editor** with Lua
-* Change the UV for animation
+* Animate materials
+* Edit pixel shaders
-* Make a custom surface
+   * Add custom surface
    * Add custom lighting

-## Prerequisites
-Before starting this tutorial, be sure to complete the [vertex deformation tutorial]().
-Specifically, be familiar with working with material types and editing shaders.
+{{< important >}}
+For simplicity in this tutorial, we will refer to "how much a texel should be lit up from lighting in that direction" as the "texel's directional intensity."
+{{< /important >}}

 ## Make a material type
 Follow these steps to make the six-point lighting material type.

-1. Download or clone the `o3de/sample-code-gems` repository from [GitHub]().
+1. Download or clone the [`o3de/sample-code-gems`](https://github.com/o3de/sample-code-gems) repository from GitHub.

 2. Move all of the files in `atom_gems/AtomTutorials/Templates/SixPointLighting/` to `{your-project-path}/Materials/Types`.
 Make the folders as needed.
 These template files have everything set up for you to get started with creating your own custom surface and lighting.